Avionics, VOR system, DME system, INS avionic system advantages and disadvantages

 INS avionic system is a long-range navigational aid, it stands for Inertial Navigation System, It offers aircraft velocity (3D) and position fix (3D), INS is based on DR, what makes this technology quite amazing is that it is a self-contained system, so, no ground stations are required for operation.

-INS avionic system is a self-contained airborne system that does not need any outside NAV source, It displays in real-time the Aircraft velocity and position, It operates at all the altitudes, Sometimes GPS is used as an aid to INS in order to correct or attenuate errors, there are two types of INS in the Aircraft which are Stable-Platform INS or Gimballed INS and Strap Down INS.
+INS avionic system is a self-contained airborne system that does not need any outside NAV source, It displays in real-time the Aircraft velocity and position, It operates at all altitudes, Sometimes GPS is used as an aid to INS to correct or attenuate errors, there are two types of INS in the Aircraft which are Stable-Platform INS or Gimballed INS and Strap Down INS.

-Stable-Platform INS or Gimballed INS isolates the gyroscopes and accelerometers from the aircraft angular motion, and remains in-synch with the earth co-ordinate system, The system contains 3 Gyroscopes(G) viz, GROLL, GPITCH & GYAW, It contains 3 movable Accelerometers (A) viz.
+Stable-Platform INS or Gimballed INS isolates the gyroscopes and accelerometers from the aircraft angular motion and remains in-synch with the earth co-ordinate system, The system contains 3 Gyroscopes(G) viz, GROLL, GPITCH & GYAW, It contains 3 movable Accelerometers (A) viz.
 ALAT (AN-S), ALON (AW-E) and AALT.

-Strap Down INS has no moving parts, so, the accelerometers are solidly connected to the airframe and gyroscopes are well aligned with the aircraft X-Y-Z coordinate system, It contains three laser gyroscopes viz.
-GROLL (Gx), GPITCH (Gy), GYAW (Gz), Strap Down INS is mechanically simple to realize, Laser gyros are more robust than traditional ones.
+Strap Down INS has no moving parts, so, the accelerometers are solidly connected to the airframe and the gyroscopes are well aligned with the aircraft X-Y-Z coordinate system, It contains three laser gyroscopes viz.
+GROLL (Gx), GPITCH (Gy), GYAW (Gz), and Strap Down INS is mechanically simple to realize, Laser gyros are more robust than traditional ones.